lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 docker run --name lancache-dns -p 10.0.0.2:53:53/udp -e USE_GENERIC_CACHE=true -e LANCACHE_IP=10.0.0.3 lancachenet/lancache-dns:latest
 ```

 If you are running a dedicated Monolithic instance for a particular CDN, you can specify a different IP for each service hosted within the cache.
-For a full list os supported services have a look at [uklans/cachedomains](https://github.com/uklans/cache-domains).
+For a full list of supported services have a look at [uklans/cachedomains](https://github.com/uklans/cache-domains).
 Set the IP for a service using ${SERVICE}CACHE_IP environment:

 ```
 LANCACHE_IP (requires USE_GENERIC_CACHE to be set to true)